K-Regret Queries Using Multiplicative Utility Functions: Introduction

-Existing studies on the $k$-regret query have focused on \emph{additive utility functions} where the overall utility of an object is computed as the sum of the utility in each attribute of the object.
+Existing studies on $k$-regret queries have focused on the families of \emph{additive utility functions} (AUFs) where the overall utility of an object is computed as the sum of the utility in each attribute of the object.
 The linear summation functions $f_1$ and $f_2$ are examples.
-They can be written in a more general form: $f(p_i) = \sum_{j=1}^{d}\alpha_j \cdot p_i.c_j$, where $d$ denotes the number of attributes, and $\alpha_j$ is the \emph{weight} of attribute~$j$.
-Studies~\cite{kessler2015k,nanongkai2010regret} have shown that the maximum regret ratio of the $k$-regret query with additive utility functions can be bounded.
-However, to the best of our knowledge, so far, no existing bound has been obtained for the $k$-regret query with \emph{multiplicative utility functions} (MUFs).
+They can be written in a more general form: